deparlak/de.htwg.seapal.play/README.md

 3. run the setup script ```setupDB.sh``` in the Folder ```setupDB```.
 4. now you can run the play project and access it with your web browser via ```localhost:9000```

-# Documentation

-This documentation is an addition to the javadoc in the important classes.

 ## Special classes in the web project

 These classes are important for the logic of the play project.